• My Story

 Additionally, you will determine the compensation and payment schedule before the embryo transfer begins.
 This information should be in your surrogacy agreement.
 So, ensure you ask questions about payment details before starting the legal process.

-6. The Requirements To Be a Surrogacy
+6. The Requirements to Be a Surrogacy

 Surrogacy agencies will ask you to meet certain health requirements for your and your baby’s protection.
 These requirements will vary by agency, so you must ask additional questions about the specifics.
 Generally, they will ask you to meet the following criteria: